Submitty/submitty.github.io/_docs/instructor/room_templates.md

 ### Student Seating Assignments

-Rainbow Grades will The location where the student generated seating assignments will be placed is:
+Rainbow Grades will soon _(fingers crossed)_ be updated to prepare and install seating assignments for each student (for each gradeable with assigned seating).
+These files will be placed here:

 `{course_dir}/reports/seating/{gradeable_id}/{user_id}.json`

+And here is a sample of the contents of a typical file:

 ```
 {